 Avocados are mainly sold by retailers

-Avocados are sold mainly in retail stores.
+Avocados are sold mainly in the retail.
 Large retail stores (so-called hypermarkets) in Spain and France are a dominant market channel.
-Large retailers and Northwestern Europe are premium markets and generally consume high quality and ‘ready-to-eat’ avocados.
+Large retailers in north-western Europe are premium markets that generally consume high-quality and “ready-to-eat” avocados.
 Eastern Europe and Spain (for processing) are able to absorb other avocado qualities as well.

-- Choose an importer, based on the size of your company or strategy, keeping in mind that importers/distributors differ in their relationship with the retail sector.
-Some are suppliers for private label products, some have their own brand, while others market the brand of a producer (cooperation).
+- Choose an importer based on the size of your company or strategy, keeping in mind that importers/distributors differ in their relationship with the retail sector.
+Some are suppliers for private-label products, others have their own brand, while still others market the brand of a producer (cooperation).

 Consumer prices for avocados fluctuate

-European avocado prices are slightly lower during the summer months when the product is available from suppliers such as Peru and South Africa, whose peak harvest season extends from May to August.
-Beginning and end of seasons are especially challenging to maintain product quality, which means you have to keep a close eye on the maturity to avoid claims.
+European avocado prices are slightly lower during the summer months when the product is available from strong suppliers such as Peru and South Africa, whose peak harvest season extends from May to August.
+The beginning and end of seasons are especially challenging to maintain product quality, requiring you to keep a close watch on the maturity to avoid claims.

 Retail prices do not reflect trade prices

-- For consumer prices you can check the online shops or assortments of supermarket chains such as Tesco, Albert Heijn (search: ‘avocado’) or Carrefour (search: ‘avocat’).
+- For consumer prices, you can check the online shops or assortments of supermarket chains such as Tesco, Albert Heijn (search for “avocado”) or Carrefour (search for “avocat”).

 Please review our market information disclaimer.